Kelsey Tharp | Mar 1, 2022

 The list below comprises the most common places to stay during a vacation.
-If you’re interested in staying in a cave or in a large treehouse, you won’t see options like them on this list.
-Try this Wikivoyage page to learn more about unique places to stay.
+If you’re interested in staying in a cave or a large treehouse, you won’t see options like them on this list.
+Try this list from Pip and the City to learn more about unique places to stay around the world.

 When you book a hotel, you know exactly what you’re getting — a specific check in and check out time, your own room, complete with a bed, and a private bathroom — everything you need to be comfortable during your vacation.
 This no-surprises type of accommodation is perfect for a group traveling with young children.
-You’ll know that you and your family members will have a comfortable place to stay when you’re renting a hotel room.
+You’ll have a good idea of what you and your family members are getting into when you rent a hotel room.

-House sharing can be a gamble, but the odds are pretty good that staying in one of these will greatly enhance your travel experience.
+House sharing can be a gamble, but with so many options now, the odds are pretty good that staying in one of these will greatly enhance your travel experience.
 For instance, you can find an amazing host who gives you a ton of awesome restaurant recommendations.
-This happened when I stayed in an Airbnb in Nashville (If you’re in the area, eat at Five Daughters Bakery.
-You’re welcome.).
+This happened when I stayed in an Airbnb in Nashville.
+(If you’re in the area, eat at Five Daughters Bakery.
+You’re welcome.)

-Your host may even include breakfast!
-An Airbnb host baked blueberry scones every morning for my fiancé and me when we stayed in a Michigan Airbnb.
+Your host may even include breakfast.
+When we stayed in a Michigan Airbnb, our host baked blueberry scones every morning for my fiancé and me.
 I still dream of their blueberry goodness more than a year later.

-Like hotels, house shares can also be in a central location.
-These are also better for large groups!
+Like hotels, rentals can also be in a central location.
+These are also better for large groups.
 If you’re traveling with an entire entourage, you can book a really cool home that fits your entire gang — and still have space to spare.

-House sharing is much more mainstream than it used to be.
-It’s still cost effective, but the excellent deals of the early 2010s are becoming increasingly rare.
+House sharing, whether a short-term rental or longer vacation rental, is much more mainstream than it used to be.
+It’s still cost effective, but the excellent deals of the early 2010s are increasingly rare.

 House sharing can also be unpredictable.
 It’s extremely important to read through your hosts’ reviews before committing to a room.
-Without doing this, you could be in for a nasty surprise — loud neighbors, a dirty space, even finding out that your host is running an illegal Airbnb!
+Without doing this, you could be in for a nasty surprise — loud neighbors, a dirty space, even finding out that your host is running an illegal rental!
 The last example happened to a coworker of mine.
-When he showed up to check in for his Airbnb, he wasn’t able to get into his room and had to find another place to sleep last minute.
+When he showed up to check in for his Airbnb, he couldn’t get into his room and had to find another place to sleep at the last minute.

 These are great options for road trippers.
 The name motel comes from motor and hotel, so this makes a lot of sense.
 Motels are commonly located by highways, so if you need to stop for the day and you’re looking for a decent place to stay, try a motel.

 Hostels are the ultimate money-saving option.
-Depending on the city, you may be able to book a room for $20 a night.
-They are most commonly used by college-aged people and recent college grads because of this factor.
-You can find hostels in most major cities and on every continent, besides Antarctica.
+Depending on the location, you may be able to book a room for $20 per night.
+They are most commonly used by college-aged people and recent college grads because of this.
+You can find hostels in most major cities and on every continent, except Antarctica.

 They’re a great place for solo and adventurous travelers because they’re full of other solo and adventurous travelers.
-They also have kitchens, so you’re able to cook your own meals so you don’t have to go out to eat every day.
+They also have kitchens, so you’re able to cook your own meals and save money by not going out to eat every day.

-If you’re planning on this option, make sure to review a reputable site, like Hostelworld, for reviews before booking your room.
+If you’re planning on this option, visit a reputable site, like Hostelworld, for reviews from those who have stayed previously before booking your room.
 Some hostels have age limits, so make sure you’re within these if you’re planning to book.